Ademolacode/Microsoft-SOC-Analyst-Portfolio/README.md

 📂 [`kql/`](kql/)

-All queries used during this challenge, documented with the hypothesis each one was testing.
+All queries used during this challenge were documented with the hypothesis each one was testing.

 ```kql
 -- Failed logon volume triage